aaronrbg/tweeter/README.md

 !["Screenshot of tweets"](https://raw.githubusercontent.com/aaronrbg/tweeter/master/docs/screenshots/tweets.png)

 ## Extra Features
-A few extra features I have added (stretch) are styles written with sass and a responsive header for adjusting bage width.
+A few extra features I have added (stretch) are styles written with sass and a responsive header for adjusting page width.